11 min read

 Initiating regular meetings with a small group of new managers is an excellent way for them to learn from each other.
 During the time together, collective learning takes place as new managers share their experiences, receive input and feedback, and exchange what is working well and where they’ve hit roadblocks.

+Encourage new managers to read leadership articles to deepen their knowledge.
 Create a live document so new managers and those overseeing them can share reading materials, articles, podcasts, guides, blogs, videos, and tools on leadership topics.
 To jump-start your list, check out Niagara Institute’s leadership blogs, guides, quizzes, and toolkits.

 The very best leaders always continue learning and honing their leadership skills by reflecting on their leadership experiences, learning from mistakes, and continuously refining their skills.
 New managers will significantly benefit from doing the same.

 Hand in hand with a new manager committing to continuous improvement, their direct leader should also be committed to their ongoing development.
-They should be available to provide coaching and feedback when their new manager encounters leadership challenges or achieves a milestone.
+They should be available to provide coaching and constructive feedback when their new manager encounters leadership challenges or achieves a milestone.
 Their advice, suggested strategies, encouragement, and kudos will go a long way in helping new managers navigate leadership situations.

 Now that the new manager has been in the role for a while, incorporating leadership competencies into performance reviews, providing constructive feedback against them, and creating new development plans to address skill gaps will help them continue to grow as leaders.